How to get help with LEO

 The Australian Catholic University, through its Mission and all its activities, is committed to the principles of ethical behaviour and integrity among its staff and students and these principles underpin all aspects of learning and teaching, research and service.

 In order to make the use of text-matching tool an educative process, the 'Standard settings for Turnitin' must be used, These standard settings provide students with the opportunity to use Turnitin prior to the assignment due date and enhance their understanding of academic integrity, such as the default setting "YES: Student and Instructor receive a copy of the Originality report" and "reports can be overwritten until the assignment due date".
-See Framework for Academic Integrity 7.1.
+See Promotion of Academic Integrity Procedures 2.1

-“2.2 The University may use text matching software or other tools to assist in identifying cases of breach of academic honesty, provided that students are notified in the Unit Outline of the availability of such tools to students for self-evaluation and, if relevant, of the intended use of any such software or tools in management of the unit.”
+3.1 The University may use text-matching software or other tools to assist in identifying cases of academic misconduct, provided that students are notified in the Unit Outline of the availability of self-evaluation tools and the intended use of software or tools in the detection of breaches.

 Plagiarismadvice.org (from the UK)

 PlagiarismToday - tracking content theft